aoanla/aoanla.github.io/posts/highlights/2019/weekendhighlights-20072019/index.rst

 We've also included a bonus section in this week's roundup highlighting sessions at Rollercon itself which we think are either interesting, or important, or both.

+*This list was updated on Thursday 18th to include late announced bouts on Sunday in Mexico and Argentina*

 The rules are, as usual: highlights limited to 1 event per country, with an "extra" event allowed for a different kind of fixture
 (so, 1 tournament and 1 bootcamp), or if they involve Scottish leagues (since we are the *Scottish* Roller Derby Blog).
 Other notability might also allow the extra event - great posters, notable teams, etc. (League birthdays may count as "special" enough, at our discretion ;) )